-People didn’t like this Uber logo.
-Many didn’t even understand the story behind it.
-Peter Markatos, Former Director of Brand at Uber, admitted that “we weren’t achieving that with our current system.
-It doesn’t make sense to build more equity into something that people don’t understand.”
+People didn’t like this new Uber logo — many didn’t even understand the story behind it.
+Peter Markatos), the Former Director of Brand at Uber, admitted that they weren’t achieving their goal with their current system, stating: "It doesn’t make sense to build more equity into something that people don’t understand.”

 Mini Case Study: Pizza Hut

 What exactly should customers expect from "The Hut?”
-This unnecessary move created laughter from the media and scorn from the public, forcing the company to revert to its original name.
+This unnecessary move generated laughter from the media and scorn from the public — forcing the company to revert to its original name.

 However, the brand seems to still be using the phrase "No One OutPizzas The Hut" in 2022, as evidenced in the February ad seen below:

 It can be challenging to roll out a successful rebrand.
 You might need to spend years and millions of dollars conducting research and devising a sure-fire rebranding strategy.
 But in the end, putting in the necessary time and effort is worth it — because you’ll avoid all the mistakes we covered in this article.

 Solving the first problem, i.e. conducting extensive market research, is the most important factor in any good rebrand.
 Other flaws are largely matters of understanding brand identity: If Tropicana, Uber, Pizza Hut, and IHOP were aware of the emotional bond that their customers had with their original design, they might not have changed their packaging, logo, or name.